dhanendraverma/Daily-Coding-Problem/README.md

 - - - -

 #### Problem 215
 This problem was asked by Yelp.

-The horizontal distance of a binary tree node describes how far left or right the node will be when the tree is printed out.
+<br>The horizontal distance of a binary tree node describes how far left or right the node will be when the tree is printed out.

-More rigorously, we can define it as follows:
+<br>More rigorously, we can define it as follows:
 * The horizontal distance of the root is `0`.
 * The horizontal distance of a left child is `hd(parent) - 1`.
 * The horizontal distance of a right child is `hd(parent) + 1`.

 For example, for the following tree, `hd(1) = -2`, and `hd(6) = 0`.
 ```
              5
           /     \